astronomer/docs/astro/configure-deployment-resources.md

 :::info Alternative Astro Hybrid Setup

-On Astro Hybrid, PgBouncer is highly available by default for your Deployment whereas to enable high availability of schedulers you need to configure your scheduler count to more than 1.
+On Astro Hybrid, PgBouncer is highly available by default for all Deployments.
+Schedulers are highly available if a Deployment uses two or more schedulers.

 Every Deployment has 2 PgBouncer Pods assigned to two different nodes to prevent zombie tasks.
 If you configure your Deployment with 2 schedulers, each scheduler Pod is assigned to a separate node to ensure availability.
 To limit cost, a Deployment that uses 3 or 4 schedulers can assign all scheduler Pods across two nodes.
 :::